Magic

 Magic represents a character’s ability to manipulate supernatural forces by casting spells or imbuing magic into material objects.

-During Session Zero, groups are encouraged to discuss the choice of story and setting to determine if and which types of magic powers are appropriate before proceeding with character creation.
+During Session Zero, groups are encouraged to discuss the story choice and setting to determine if and which types of magic powers are appropriate before proceeding with character creation.

 Magic Types